awslabs/containers-cost-allocation-dashboard/README.md

 The solution deploys the following resources:

-1. Data collection Pod (deployed using a CronJob controller) and Service Account in your EKS cluster
+1. Data collection Pod (deployed using a CronJob controller) and Service Account in your EKS cluster.<br />
+It's referred to as Kubecost S3 Exporter throughout the documentation.
 2. The following AWS resources:<br />
-IAM Role for Service Account<br />
+IAM Role for Service Account for each cluster<br />
 AWS Glue Database<br />
 AWS Glue Table<br />
 AWS Glue Crawler (along with its IAM Role and IAM Policy)